-Miro Review: The Best Online Whiteboard for Remote Freelancers & Small Business Owners?
+Miro Review: Best Online Whiteboard for Freelancers?

 Managing multiple projects, client expectations, and creative processes simultaneously is just part of life as a freelancer.
 Brainstorming over email is inefficient, complex project management tools overwhelm clients, and analog whiteboards can't be shared.
 Miro solves all of this elegantly: a browser-based online whiteboard with over 5,000 templates, real-time collaboration, and visual project planning.
 Free for up to 3 boards, or from $8/month for unlimited features.
 Perfect for freelancers who want to work visually with clients, develop ideas, and plan projects with real structure.